SIA Engineering Company: Component repair & overhaul, manufacturing and engineering services joint venture

 MOOG Aircraft Service Asia Pte Ltd is a 49/51 joint venture between SIA Engineering Company (SIAEC) and Moog Inc. Its core focus is the maintenance, repair, and overhaul (MRO) of Moog flight control systems fitted to aircraft such as the Boeing 787 and Airbus A350.

 Panasonic Avionics Service Singapore Pte Ltd (PACSS) is a 42.5/57.5 joint venture between SIA Engineering Company (SIAEC) and Panasonic Avionics Corporation.
 PACSS is Panasonic Avionics Corporation Centre of Excellence in the APAC region, and its core focus is the maintenance and repair of in-flight entertainment systems, such as the new and highly advanced GCS, eX2, and eX3 systems.

+Pos Aviation Engineering Services Sdn Bhd (PAES) is a 49/51 joint venture between SIAEC and Pos Malaysia.
+PAES is the engineering arm of Pos Aviation, it is involved in aviation engineering services in Kuala Lumpur International Airport.

 Safran Electronics & Defense Service Asia Pte Ltd is a 40/60 joint venture between SIA Engineering Company (SIAEC) and Safran Electronics & Defense.
 It is Safran's first avionics Centre of Excellence in the APAC region.
 It provides support, repair, and overhaul services for Safran's avionics and electronics equipment, as well as for other OEMs, namely Airbus, Honeywell, Hamilton-Sundstrand, Thales, Rockwell-Collins, BAE Systems, etc.

 Safran Landing Systems Services Singapore Pte Ltd (SLSSS) is a 40/60 joint venture between SIA Engineering Company (SIAEC) and Safran Landing Systems.
 SLSSS' core focus is the repair and overhaul of aircraft landing gear that covers the full range of Airbus and Boeing aircraft, as well as component & accessory repair and overhaul for a variety of landing systems components and accessories, such as electrical and hydro-mechanical systems of civil and regional aircraft.